Tamlin Hall - Founder/Executive Director

 Hall has served as a Film & TV Dramatic Writing consultant for the Georgia Board of Regents.
 He is currently part-time screenwriting faculty at the University of Georgia.
 Upcoming projects include hosting and producing the PBS documentary series, Hope Givers, and co-writing the film adaptation of the #1 New York Times bestselling book, A Child Called "It", for the Emmy-winning, Oscar-nominated production company, For Good.

 Mike Angstadt has served in both the public and private sectors in Leadership positions for the past 35 years.
 These include Director of Child and Adolescent Services for the Personal Growth Center and Executive Director of the F.D.
 Roosevelt Outdoor Therapy Program.
 Both of these agencies were components of the State organization that now bears the name of the Department of Behavioral Health and Developmental Disabilities.

 For twenty-two years he led Twin Cedars Youth and Family Services, Inc., a private-not-for-profit as their Executive Director.
-Twin Cedars is a multi-service agency offering 25 programs in Columbus, LaGrange, and Macon, GA as well as Auburn and Opelika, AL. There continuum of care spanned from prevention services, through community mental health, CASA, Child Advocacy Centers, camps, schools, and intensive residential treatment focused on children and youth that have experienced sexual trauma.
+Twin Cedars is a multi-service agency offering 25 programs in Columbus, LaGrange, Macon, GA as well as Auburn & Opelika, AL. Their continuum of care spanned from prevention services, through community mental health, CASA, Child Advocacy Centers, camps, schools, and intensive residential treatment focused on children and youth that have experienced sexual trauma.

 Mike incorporated Angstadt Consulting and Teambuilding Services, Inc. in February of 2017 and serves as the LLC’s President.
-He is, also, an adjunct faculty member of LaGrange College.
+He is currently an adjunct faculty member of LaGrange College.